alyssoncrv/alyssoncrv/README.md

 ### <img src="assets/icons/hello.gif" width="30px" height="30px"> 🏷️ Hello, welcome to my profile!

-<p> 🔎 My name is Alysson, I'm a front-end developer, driven by my passion for user experience and software engineering.
-I venture into the back-end and intend to create applications that are increasingly robust and adept at business problems. </p>
+<p> 🔎 My name is Alysson, I'm a software developer, driven by my passion for user experience and software engineering.

-<p>💡 I offer solutions in digital services in the area of web development.
-Get in touch and let's work together!</p>

 <p>📌 I invite you to visit my repositories and take a look at my projects.</p>